Navnoorsinghmahal/Tic-Tac-Toe-AI/README.md

 # TicTacTactician

-This is a simple Tic-Tac-Toe game implemented using Python and Pygame, featuring a computer opponent that uses the Minimax algorithm to play optimally.
+This is a simple Tic-Tac-Toe game implemented using Python and Pygame, featuring a computer opponent that uses the Minimax algorithm to play optimally and is unbeatable.

 ## Table of Contents